gvwilson/sdxpy/en/src/backup/index.md

 because it processes a stream of data one piece at a time rather than requiring all of the data to be in memory at once.
 Many applications use streams
-so that programs don't have to read entire (possibly large) files into memory.
+so that programs don't have to read large files into memory.

 </div>